Time Out with Britney Spears: Critical reception

 Time Out with Britney Spears received generally favorable reviews from music critics.
 Heather Phares of AllMusic called Time Out with Britney Spears "one of the better music DVDs currently available" and "a must for Britney enthusiasts".
 Marc Girdler of DVD Talk agreed, calling the release a "disc for Spears' fans", that is full of "everything you could want, within reason".
 Girdler wrote that the interview footage is "pretty good", although "most of it is taken from MTV, so the content is not all exclusive to the disc".
 The option of having lyrics appear on the screen is, according to Girdler, "cool if you like to sing along, but have a bad memory".

 Commercial performance

-Time Out with Britney Spears debuted at number two on US Billboard Top Music Videos on December 18, 1999.
-After five weeks spent on the chart, the video reached number one.
-On June 15, 2000, Time Out with Britney Spears was certified triple platinum by the Recording Industry Association of America (RIAA), for shipments of over 300,000 copies, while remaining at number one on the chart on the dated week of June 24, 2000.
-The video made its last appearance on the dated week of March 24, 2001 at number thirty-seven, after staying on the chart for sixty-eight weeks.
+In the United States, Time Out with Britney Spears debuted at number two on the Billboard Top Music Videos on December 18, 1999.
+It reached the summit in its fifth week, following its release on DVD.
+On June 15, 2000, the album was certified triple platinum by the Recording Industry Association of America (RIAA), for shipments of 300,000 units, while remaining atop the chart dated June 24.
+It last charted at number 37 on March 24, 2001, spending a total of 68 weeks on the chart.